Skip to content

 Keeping load balancer floating IP

-When a Service of type LoadBalancer is created without further configuration it gets an ephemeral IP address from the IP pool of the external network of the cluster (usually ext-net).
-Deleting the Service also releases that floating IP again into the pool, and it becomes available for others.
-There are no guarantees that the IP will still be available afterward.
+Creating a Service of type LoadBalancer without further configuration assigns it an ephemeral IP address from the external network's IP pool (commonly ext-net).
+Deleting the Service also releases that floating IP back into the pool, making it available for other use.
+No guarantee exists that the IP remains available afterward.

 To prevent the deletion of the floating IP, set the following annotation: